Fisker Karma car dies in Consumer Reports testing

 NO EFFECT ON RELIABILITY RATING

 Consumer Reports was testing the Karma because it was deemed a more mainstream vehicle, he said.
-It has not tested any cars made by Tesla Motors Inc (TSLA.O).
+It has not tested any cars made by Tesla Motors Inc.

 "The fact that it broke is not going to affect our testing," Champion said of the Fisker Karma.
 "It is going to delay possibly getting our testing done if it keeps on breaking.
 It's just an unfortunate delay in our evaluation."